Coaching & Technical Staff

 Mr. Barlow’s decade of expertise includes the development of training and conditioning programs for professional athletes and teams, in addition to designing college, corporate, and in-home fitness facilities.
 Prior to his consultation services, Mr. Barlow spent three years as a Strength and Conditioning Coach at the Univ. of Maryland, where he worked with a wide variety of athletes, and three years as the Terrapins’ Graduate Assistant for Fitness.

 Mr. Barlow earned his Masters degree in Exercise Physiology at the Univ. of Maryland, one of the Nation’s Top 10 Kinesiology programs, and also holds a Bachelors degree in Psychology from Bethany College.
-Barlow and his wife, Laura, recently celebrated their daughter Lily’s first birthday and resides with personable dog Milo in Cottonwood Heights.
+Barlow resides with his wife, Laura, daughter Elliane and personable dog Milo in Cottonwood Heights.

-Elliot Fall assumed new duties in 2010 for Real Salt Lake, overseeing and executing all logistics surrounding the team, including training and travel schedule, road accommodations and various front office interactions for the technical staff and players.
-These duties continue in 2012 for Fall, his third campaign as the squad’s Team Administrator after working in the RSL Communications department from 2007-09.
-A native of Salt Lake City, the ebullient Fall attended both Judge Memorial High School and the University of Utah.
+Elliot Fall assumed new duties in 2013 for Real Salt Lake, becoming the team's first-ever Director of Soccer Operations after spending three years as Team Administrator.
+A native of Salt Lake City, the Judge Memorial High School and University of Utah alum worked in the RSL Communications department from 2007-09.
 Bringing a veritable cornucopia of talents to the job every day - including a quick wit, a font of pop-culture knowledge and an affinity for video editing - Fall’s enthusiastic attitude and willingness to do whatever it takes for the team make him an invaluable asset to both Real Salt Lake and Rio Tinto Stadium.

-Fall is (shocking!) no longer single and resides in Salt Lake City, Utah.
+Fall is (shocking!) no longer single and resides in Holladay.

 Mr. Pace received his Bachelor’s degree in Athletic Training from the University of Utah, and continued his studies at the U of U to receive a Master’s degree in Sports Psychology.
 Prior to his stint with Real Salt Lake, Pace spent five years as a Certified Athletic Trainer at the NCAA Division I level with the Utes football and baseball programs.
 Pace and his wife Amy reside in Clearfield, UT, with their two daughters, Taya and Shaylee.

-Kevin Christen joined Real Salt Lake as a new staff member last season, where he worked closely with players, doctors, coaches and other medical staff to provide all the medical care and rehabilitation services they require.
+Kevin Christen joined Real Salt Lake as a new staff member in 2011, working closely with players, doctors, coaches and other medical staff to provide all the medical care and rehabilitation services they require.
 The South Jordan, UT, native joined RSL from United States Speedskating, where he worked as Head Athletic Trainer for the National Short Track Team.
 Christen also worked with various teams and institutions through Sports Med Utah, including Odyssey Dance Company and surrounding dance companies.
 Certified as an ATC in 2008, Christen earned a Masters in Sports Medicine from University of Utah, focusing on the Utes Baseball Team.
 Mr. Christen was married in September of 2002 to his wife Brooke and the couple currently resides in South Jordan, Utah, with their two daughters Ella Grace and Lola Faith.

-Mike Fratto kicks off the 2012 season in a new, larger capacity with Real Salt Lake, assuming daily equipment-related duties for the team after working with Real Salt Lake since the 2006 season as the team’s massage therapist.
-The meticulous Fratto graduated from the Professional Massage Therapy Program at the Salt Lake Cam- pus of the Utah College of Massage Therapy Family of Schools in June of 1999, coming to UCMT after having sustained an injury to his back while training for a soccer team.
+Mike Fratto is in his second season as RSL's Equipment Manager, executing daily equipment-related duties for the team after working with Real Salt Lake since the 2006 season as the team’s massage therapist.
+The meticulous Fratto graduated from the Professional Massage Therapy Program at the Salt Lake City campus of the Utah College of Massage Therapy Family of Schools in June of 1999, coming to UCMT after having sustained an injury to his back while training for a soccer team.
 Knowing that he would no longer be able to play at the same level previous to his injury, Mike decided to focus his energy on the healing aspect of massage and sports injury and enrolled in the program.
 Upon graduating, Mike began his career in the massage industry working with the NORBA Mountain Bike Racing Team that summer.
 By the fall of that same year he had a position with the Utah Blitzz, RSL’s predecessor.

-“I wouldn’t change [my time with RSL] for the world, and I’m glad I came to Salt Lake City, as my family and I have been able to call the area home,” said an emotional Williams.
+“I wouldn’t change [my time with RSL] for the world, and I’m glad I came to Salt Lake City, as my family and I have been able to call the area home,” said an emotional Williams after announcing his retirement and becoming Head Scout.
 “I’m excited about the opportunity the front office has given me by allowing me to continue to be a part of RSL.
 I think I’ve got a lot to offer off the field and I look forward to helping bring in players that will make our team better and hopefully provide some more championship rings.
 The transition will be a learning opportunity for me, but I couldn’t be happier to do it on behalf of the team, fans and city that I love.
 I’m going to take this new endeavor and put all of my heart into it, just like I did on the field.”

 Williams ended his playing days as Real Salt Lake’s regular season career leader in games played (189), shots (232) and fouls suffered (269), while placing second in club annals in assists (29), games started (122), minutes played (11,536), shots on goal (83) and corner kicks (225).
 In addition, Williams appeared in all 12 of RSL’s MLS Cup Playoff appearances since 2008, including the 2009 MLS Cup Final against the LA Galaxy, when he gamely went the full 120 minutes in helping the Utah side register a 1-1 draw through regulation and overtime, an effort that eventually ended with RSL gaining the first professional sports title for a team from Utah in nearly 40 years.
 Williams was one of the first players to join Real Salt Lake after the Utah side claimed him from the Chicago Fire in the 2004 MLS Expansion Draft on Nov.
 19, 2004, just two days after current Head Coach Jason Kreis became the squad’s first player signing.